transmaxxing/transmaxxing.github.io/TERMS.md

 # Helpful Terminology

 A helpful list of terms for navigating trans subculture, with credit to [TransgenderMap](https://www.transgendermap.com/resources/words/slang-slurs/) - see that site for a fuller list.
 Some terms are even more specific to online communities such as 4chan or Reddit.
+See [/tttt's 4tran dictionary](https://pdfhost.io/v/FeIk0zC2T_tttt_4tran_dictionary)

 "AGP"/“autogynephilia” [jargon] (noun): Sexual arousal by the thought or image of oneself as a woman. a controversial "disease", described by pseudoscientific research by Blanchard as “a man’s paraphilic tendency to be sexually aroused by the thought or image of oneself as a woman.”
 Considered by some to be a motivation for transition in some trans women, especially later-transitioning women.
 Sometimes abbreviated AGP.
 Adjectival autogynephilic.
 Please see [“Autogynephilia”: A disputed diagnosis](https://www.transgendermap.com/politics/sexology/autogynephilia/) for details on the controversy.